Are you considering train travel? Spain Renfe trains offer different types of classes depending on the routes.

-The cars are equipped with small TV monitors where movies are generally played (check out the current programming).
+The cars are equipped with small TV monitors where movies are generally played.
 You can choose to either watch the movie dubbed or in original language by selecting the audio channel.
 At the beginning of the trip the crew distributes complimentary headphones.

 In addition to this, you can benefit from these extra services:

-Unfortunately, as a Preferente passenger you are not entitled to a different baggage policy than any other passenger.
+Unfortunately, as a Comfort seat passenger you’re not entitled to a different baggage policy than any other passenger.
 You can read more about the luggage allowance.